Hey juniors and seniors—the ACT and SAT still matter!

 Class placement also matters.
 The University of Nebraska-Lincoln requires engineering majors to have a 24+ ACT.
 An ACT score of 22+ waives most freshmen year remedial classes at both two- and four-year schools.
 These “high school do-over classes” offer no college credit and reduce the likelihood of ever graduating.
 Avoiding remedial classes should be a priority—and baseline goal—of all high school students interested in college.

 The ‘optional’ in ‘test-optional’ is misleading

 Extracurricular activities are optional, but students should join them.
-Filling out the FAFSA is optional, but most families should fill out their FAFSA each year.
+Filling out the FAFSA is optional, but most families with a college student should fill out their FAFSA each year.
 Many colleges are currently test-optional, but better test scores can mean merit scholarships, a freshmen year with no remedial classes, and a competitive advantage for need-based aid and selective-college admissions.

 So seniors, we suggest taking two more ACTs (offered in September, October, and December) or two more SATs (offered in August, October, November, and December) to maximize scholarships and admissions options.
 Juniors– get ready to hammer the grammar this spring.